Contractor-x/Mail-Guide-AI/README.md

 ## Key Features

 - **Automated Email Classification**: Utilizes machine learning and AI-driven natural language processing (NLP) to sort emails into predefined sections such as support, sales, feedback, and more.
-- **Intelligent Response Generation**: Crafts contextually appropriate and responsible replies for each classified section, reducing the need for manual intervention.
+- **Intelligent Response Generation**: Crafts contextually appropriate and responsible replies for each classified section, reducing the need for manual intervention and support.
 - **Seamless Gmail Integration**: Connects directly to Gmail accounts, fetching emails, processing them, and sending automated responses.
 - **Customizable Categories**: Easily extend or modify the classification rules to fit your unique business needs.